Get Sedation Dental Care Without the Fear

-Friendly Dentistry offers its patients the best sedation dental services in the Triad Greensboro, NC area.
-Our goal is to help our patients feel more comfortable.
-With anesthesia and sedation dentistry, you can lie back, relax and let us craft you the perfect smile.
+Friendly Dentistry offers its patients the best sedation dental services in the Piedmont Triad.
+Simply put, our priority is to help patients feel more comfortable while in the dentist’s chair.
+With sedation dentistry, you can lie back, breathe, and let us craft you the perfect smile– anxiety-free!

-- Before your procedure begins, we will connect you to a medical monitor, which will allow us to track your blood pressure, pulse and blood oxygen levels during sedation dental care.
+- Before your procedure begins, we will connect you to a medical monitor, which will allow us to track your blood pressure, pulse, and blood oxygen levels during sedation.

 - If you are not comfortable enough, we can easily administer more sedation medicine, as needed, so you can relax.

 - Given the time it typically takes any form of anesthesia to wear off, you will need a driver to take you to and from the appointment.

-If you’re feeling apprehensive about going to the dental or using dental sedation or dental anesthesia, here are some questions you can ask to help you feel more at ease.
+If you’re feeling apprehensive about going to the dentist or using dental anesthesia, here are the answers to some frequently asked questions that will help you feel more at ease.

-Local anesthesia is most commonly used for dental work.
+Local-anesthetic is most commonly used for dental work.
 During treatment, it helps prevent pain in a specific area of your mouth.
-By blocking the nerves that sense or transfer pain, the dental anesthetic helps numb your mouth’s tissues.
+By blocking the nerves that sense or transfer pain, the dental anesthetic helps numb the area of your jaw that requires treatment.
 Sometimes topical anesthetics are used to calm painful mouth sores.
-Injectable anesthetics are helpful for procedures like filling cavities, treating gum disease or preparing teeth for crowns.
+Injectable anesthetics are helpful for procedures like filling cavities, treating gum disease, root canals, or preparing teeth for crowns.
 Some additional types of dental sedation we may use include:

-Don’t let your fear of the dentist, the dentist’s chair, and even dental tools like drills.
-Don’t let dental anxiety hold you back any longer!
-We’re one phone call away.
+Sedation dentistry can relieve your fear of the dentist, the dentist’s chair, and even dental tools like drills.
+Don’t let dental anxiety hold you back from getting the oral care you need any longer!
 If you’re still not sure about getting anesthesia or sedation at your next dental visit, we’re only a phone call away.
-When you contact us, you can chat with us on the phone or drop by our office anytime.
-We’ll do your best to answer your questions and ease your fears.
+When you contact us, you can chat with us on the phone about your concerns and we’ll do our best to answer your questions and ease your fears.